arne3000/ExchangeRateAPI/README.md

  - Would be good to add intergation tests on the api
  - Could maybe provice better feedback if the api is down
  - Could improve the validation of the currency codes to check its ISO and give feedback
+ - Add the base address as an environment variable